 Late to Recessions: Stocks and the Business Cycle

-I find that returns are predictably negative for several months after the onset of recessions, and only become high thereafter.
-I identify business-cycle turning points by estimating a state-space model using macroeconomic data.
-Conditioning on the business cycle further reveals that returns exhibit momentum in recessions, whereas in expansions they display the mild reversals expected from discount rate changes.
-A market timing strategy that optimally exploits this business-cycle pattern produces a 60% increase in the buy-and-hold Sharpe ratio.
-I find that a subset of hedge funds add value for their clients in part by avoiding stock market crashes during recessions.
+I find that returns are predictably negative for several months after the onset of recessions, becoming high only thereafter.
+I identify business cycle turning points by estimating a state-space model using macroeconomic data.
+Conditioning on the business cycle further reveals that returns exhibit momentum in recessions, whereas in expansions, they display the mild reversals expected from discount rate changes.
+A strategy exploiting this pattern produces positive alphas.
+Using analyst forecast data, I show my findings are consistent with investors’ slow reaction to recessions.
+When expected returns are negative, analysts are too optimistic and their downward expectations revisions are exceptionally high.

 Keywords: equity risk premia, business cycles